thomasyang44/sko-tech-academy/docs/troubleshooting/troubleshooting.md

     [Go to top of section](#faq-01) | [Go to top of page](#faq-overview)

-## 2. I get an error when trying to access a lab or artifact
+## 2. I can't find or get an error when trying to access a lab or artifact
 <a name="faq-02"></a>
 ??? note summary "Expand to view"
     Please report the issue to an instructor or in the slack channel.